-The data from the 2019 Post School Outcomes Survey contains useful information about the activities of students with disabilities since leaving a Nebraska high school in the 2017-2018 academic year.
+The data from the 2020 Post School Outcomes Survey contains useful information about the activities of students with disabilities since leaving a Nebraska high school in the 2018-2019 academic year.
 This section contains a brief snapshot of selected findings from the data.
 Weighted percentages are presented below, as weighting adjusts the raw numbers within the dataset so that the proportion being reported is more representative to the population as a whole.

-As previously mentioned, 51.2% of surveys were completed via mail (n=421) as opposed to phone (48.8%, n=402).
-The majority (60.5%) of the surveys were completed by the student rather than by a proxy, such as a parent or guardian.
+As previously mentioned, 59.2% of surveys were completed via phone (n=615) as opposed to mail (29.6%, n=307) and web (11.2%, n=116) he majority (57.7%, n=445) of the surveys were completed by the student's parent rather than by the students themselves or a guardian.
 It may be helpful to make note in reading the following findings that the student was not necessarily the respondent who answered the survey questions presented here.